tock/tock/doc/reference/trd-appid.md

 of a process binary, the computation of this value MUST include the complete TBF Header and the compiled app binary.

-Integrity values MUST be computed over the TBF Header and compiled application binary, i.e., from the start of the TBF object until `binary_end_offset`.
+Integrity values MUST be computed over the TBF Header and Userspace Binary, i.e., from the start of the TBF object until `binary_end_offset`.
 Computing an integrity value in a Credentials Footer MUST NOT include the contents of Footers.
 If new metadata associated with an application binary needs to be covered by integrity, it MUST be a Header.
-If new metadata associated with an application binary needs to not be covered by integrity, it MUST be a Foorter.
+If new metadata associated with an application binary needs to not be covered by integrity, it MUST be a Footer.

 5 `AppCredentialsChecker` trait
 ===============================

-The `AppCredentialsChecker` trait defines an interface to a module that accepts, passes on, or rejects application credentials.
+The `AppCredentialsChecker` trait defines an interface to a module that accepts, passes on, or rejects Application Credentials.
 When a Tock board asks the kernel to load processes, it passes a reference to a `AppCredentialsChecker`, which the kernel uses to check credentials.
-An implementer of `AppCredentialsChecker` sets the security policy of process binary loading by deciding which types of credentials, and which credentials, are acceptable and which are rejected.
+An implementer of `AppCredentialsChecker` sets the security policy of Userspace Binary loading by deciding which types of credentials, and which credentials, are acceptable and which are rejected.